See Also: The Last Prophecy - The Cathar Prophecy of 2021

 are cognate with angelic deities (El, Hel).

-Angels are usually depicted with wings, probably symbolizing their ability fly to and abide in Heaven.
 The French word for wings is 'ailes,' pronounced 'el.'

-Heaven is called 'ciel' and Christmas is called 'Noel' from Latin 'natalis,' meaning birth.
+In French, Heaven is called 'ciel' and Christmas is called 'Noel' from Latin 'natalis,' meaning birth.
 The full word would probably mean the birth of El (God).

 Babel (later called Babylon) translates from the Akkadian to Gate of El.
-It was a biblical city located about 85 km south of Bagdad, Iraq, famous for its Tower of Babel legend in which people, after having displeased God, had their languages confused by the latter and were scattered all over the Earth as punishment.
+It was a biblical city located about 85 km south of Bagdad, Iraq, famous for its Tower of Babel legend in which people, after having displeased God, had their languages confused and were scattered all over the Earth as punishment.

-Contrary to Judaism and Christianity, which are worships of the god Yahweh, antediluvian mythology seems to be rooted in the angelic God of Genesis 1, El, and his feminine counterpart, Hel.
+Contrary to Judaism and Christianity, which are worships of the god Yahweh, antediluvian mythology seems to be rooted in the angelic God of Genesis 1, El, and his feminine counterpart, Hel.Â

 The French pronoun 'nous' means 'we' or 'us' in English.
 The same word means 'mind' in Greek and refers variously to the intellect, the intelligence, the intuition, or the mind's eye. ("Nous."
-Wikipedia, Wikimedia Foundation, 30 June 2024, https://en.wikipedia.org/wiki/Nous.).
+Wikipedia, Wikimedia Foundation, 30 June 2024, https://en.wikipedia.org/wiki/Nous.).Â

 At the time of Jesus, the 'nous' was the substance of God, "he himself is pure nous" ("Apollonius of Tyana."
 Wikipedia, Wikimedia Foundation, 13 September 2024, https://en.wikipedia.org/wiki/Apollonius_of_Tyana.).
 John 4:24: "God is spirit, and his worshipers must worship in the Spirit and in truth."
 In the Koran, Allah uses the pronoun 'we' and 'us' when speaking about himself.